dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 ## Set up CI jobs {#set-up-ci-jobs}

 dbt Labs recommends that you create your CI job in a dedicated dbt Cloud [deployment environment](/docs/deploy/deploy-environments#create-a-deployment-environment) that's connected to a staging database.
-Having a separate environment dedicated for CI will provide better isolation between your temporary CI schemas builds and your production data builds.
+Having a separate environment dedicated for CI will provide better isolation between your temporary CI schema builds and your production data builds.
 Additionally, sometimes teams need their CI jobs to be triggered when a PR is made to a branch other than main.
-If your team maintains a staging branch in your release process, having a separate environment will allow you to set a [custom branch](/faqs/environments/custom-branch-settings) and, accordingly, the CI job in that dedicated environment will be triggered only when PRs are made to the specified custom branch.
+If your team maintains a staging branch as part of your release process, having a separate environment will allow you to set a [custom branch](/faqs/environments/custom-branch-settings) and, accordingly, the CI job in that dedicated environment will be triggered only when PRs are made to the specified custom branch.

 <Tabs queryString="version">
 <TabItem value="current" label="Current version" default>